Andrew Gillum: City of Tallahassee commissioner

 Gillum graduated from Florida A&M University in 2003 with a Bachelor of Arts degree in political science.

+Gillum served as a Tallahassee city commissioner from 2003 to 2014.

-In 2003, aged 23, Gillum was elected to the Tallahassee City Commission for a one-year term, becoming the youngest person to be elected to the commission.
+In 2003, at age 23, Gillum was elected to the Tallahassee City Commission for a one-year term, becoming the youngest person to be elected to the commission.
 Gillum was a political science student at FAMU when he was elected.

-He was subsequently elected to a full four-year term, in 2004, garnering 72 percent of the vote, and was reelected in 2008 and again in 2012.
+In 2004, he was elected to a full four-year term, garnering 72 percent of the vote, and was reelected in 2008 and again in 2012.

-Gillum served a one-year term as Mayor Pro Tem from November 10, 2004, through November 9, 2005.
-The joint body of city and county commissioners, known as the Capital Region Transportation Planning Agency, elected him to serve as their chairperson for a year (January 2005 through December 2005).
+Gillum served a one-year term as Mayor Pro Tem from November 10, 2004, to November 9, 2005.
+The joint body of city and county commissioners, known as the Capital Region Transportation Planning Agency, elected him to serve as their chairperson for a year, January 2005 to December 2005.
 Gillum has also served as lead commissioner for the Long Range Community Based Target Issue Committee.

 In 2005, Gillum was one of the commissioners who voted to give themselves a new retirement benefit through deferred compensation.
 The policy was later repealed by the commission after public outrage.

 City of Tallahassee projects

-During his eleven years as a city commissioner, Gillum championed a number of community enrichment projects.
+During his 11 years as a city commissioner, Gillum championed a number of community enrichment projects.
 The Digital Harmony Project is an initiative championed by Gillum with support from the City of Tallahassee, local businesses and technology partnerships.
 Digital Harmony won the Significant Achievement Award in the Web & e-Government Services category from the Public Technology Institute.
 For the first two years, it provided every incoming Nims Middle School sixth and seventh-grader with a new desktop computer, free internet access and online academic curriculum training on core subjects.
 The school holds ongoing training courses for parents and students on basic computer skills and school curriculum.
 This effort places 200 computers into the homes of Nims Middle School students.

 Gillum championed the opening of the first Tallahassee Teen Center, the Palmer Munroe Center, which serves as a safe haven for many area youth and operates a restorative justice program.
 Restorative justice programs have shown significant success, compared to non-restorative measures, in improving victim and/or offender satisfaction, increasing offender compliance with restitution, and decreasing the recidivism of offenders.
 Gillum stressed these results as some of the reasons for the great importance of the Palmer Munroe Center.

 Gillum supported the city's development project of Cascades Park, located in downtown Tallahassee.
 The park was built in 2013 and doubles as a storm-water management facility, protecting local neighborhoods from flooding.